neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 Once configurations are set, if the "connection_method" is "ssh", the function setup_ssh_connection_to_central_server() must be run to setup the ssh connection to the central server.
 This will allow visual confirmation of the server key, and setup a SSH key pair.
-This means your password will have to be enterred only once, when setting up this connection.
+This means your password will have to be entered only once, when setting up this connection.

 ## Making Project Folders